zenobi-us/zenobi-us/content/posts/2025-08-15-blue-green-with-traefik-part-2-proxmox-pivot.md

 ---
 date: 2025-08-15
-title: "Blue Green with Traefik: From libvirt to Proxmox Infrastructure as Code"
+title: "Blue Green with Traefik 2: Proxmox Pivot"
 stage: published
 ---

 This is part 2 of my blue-green deployment journey.
-After struggling with [libvirt bridge networking on Fedora](/posts/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking), I decided to try a different approach with Proxmox.
+After struggling with [libvirt bridge networking on Fedora](/b/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking), I decided to try a different approach with Proxmox.

 My main goal here was to be able to test out provisioning a VM to be my docker host.
 Once the kinks are worked out, I would switch to using Terraform to provision DigitalOcean or AWS EC2 instances.